pkarsy/mqtt-e2e/README.md

 - You already control a **TLS-enabled** broker and can afford certificates.
 You have to trust the broker however.
 - You need **Broker-level access control** (topic ACLs)
 - You must hide **traffic-timing** – padding alone is not enough.
 Again the timing is known to the broker, so you have to trust the broker.
+- The ESP32 modules are exposed to everyone from the Internet to send any packet, and the library has limited testing.

 ## Threat model
 | Protected against | NOT protected against |